cosmos72/gomacro/doc/quasiquote.md

    Note the extensive use of closures, i.e. anonymous functions that access **mutable** variables of the surrounding scope: `x` `foo` `bar` `ip_then` `ip_else` and `ip_finish`.

-2) executes the created closures
+2) executes the "compiled" code, i.e. calls the created closures

 "fast" interpreter also uses native Go types where possible, to further speed up execution and reduce the reliance on `reflect.Value` and the overhead it imposes.